-An Education, Health and Care plan (EHCP) is a legal document which describes a child or young person's special educational needs, the support they need and the outcomes that the children is working towards.
+An Education, Health and Care plan (EHCP) is a legal document which describes a child or young person's special educational needs, the support they need and the outcomes that the children are working towards.

 Every year we review a child's EHC plan to see how they are progressing towards achieving the outcomes specified in the plan.
 This meeting is known as the Annual Review.
 We invite the following people to the meeting: the child's parent/carer, the young person, the class teacher, a local authority SEN officer, a health service representative and a social care representative to the meeting (where applicable) giving them at least a month's notice of the date and longer where possible.
 Other individuals relevant to the review will also be invited.
-Our in-house clinical team also attend which may include: our Occupational Therapist, Speech and Language Therapist, Senior Therapist and Educational Psychologist or Assistant Educational Psychologist.
-We will seek advice and information about the child prior to the meeting from all parties involved and send any advice and information gathered to all those invited at least two weeks before the meeting via secure email.
+Our in-house clinical team also attend.
+We will seek advice and information about the child prior to the meeting from all parties involved and send any advice and information gathered to all those invited before the meeting via secure email.
 Children and Parents will be supported to engage fully in the review meeting.

-Our Annual Reviews are child centred and the child and Parents/Carers always give their views first.
+Our Annual Reviews are child centred, and the child and Parents/Carers always give their views first.
 We celebrate success.
 Everyone working with the child discusses any changes or amendments that might be needed, in order to best support the child.
 We prepare and return the updated paperwork to the Local Education Authority within the agreed timescales.

 Within four weeks of the review meeting, the local authority must decide whether it proposes to keep the plan as it is, amend the plan, or cease to maintain the plan.
 They will notify the child's Parents/Carers.
-If amendments are agreed, the plan will be updated and a draft version of the EHCP will be sent to Parents/Carer.
+If amendments are agreed, the plan will be updated and a draft version of the EHCP will be sent to Parents/carer.
 This creates a further opportunity to make any additional changes before you agree to the updated EHC plan.
 If the local authority decides not to amend the plan, or decides to cease to maintain it, they must notify the child's parent/carer of their right to appeal that decision.

-Each child accesses a broad balanced, relevant and personalised curriculum and any necessary additional support or interventions as stated in the provision for each EHC plan outcome.
+Each child accesses a broad and balanced, relevant and personalised curriculum and any necessary additional support or interventions as stated in the provision for each EHC plan outcome.
 Each child has individually tailored positive expectations for achievement, which ensures that they are challenged appropriately and experience success frequently.
 Termly learning targets are agreed and reviewed regularly.